 - 4 Tablespoons unsalted butter melted and cooled slightly

-- Unroll one can of crescent roll dough and press it evenly into the bottom of a 9-by-13-inch baking dish pinching the seams together if necessary.
+- Unroll one can of crescent roll dough and press it evenly into the bottom of a 9x13" baking dish pinching the seams together if necessary.

 - Spread the cream cheese mixture evenly over the dough with a rubber spatula.